SimonKO9/terraform-victoriametrics-showcase/README.md

 SSH access is permitted from bastion host.
 VictoriaMetrics exposes API at port 8428 and is accessible from within the VPC.

+# Modules

+The project consists of the following modules:
+- foundation,
+- victoriametrics.

+## Foundation module

+Foundation module acts as a bridge between the environment and existing resources and specific modules.
+It serves a similar purpose to Terraform remote state.
+Terraform remote state has its caveats and is not always easily accessible.

+## VictoriaMetrics module

+VictoriaMetrics module defines everything necessary to run VictoriaMetrics: IAM policy, role, instance profile, persistent EBS drive and auto-scaling group (with size = 1).